sebastianbergmann/phpunit-documentation-english/src/risky-tests.rst

 PHPUnit can help you identify risky tests, for instance lying tests that give you a false sense of security.

-Tests that are considered risky do not contribute to :ref:`code coverage <code-coverage-analysis>`.
+Tests that are considered risky do not contribute to :ref:`code coverage <code-coverage>`.

 .. _risky-tests.useless-tests: